Bridle Gossip

 "Bridle Gossip" is the ninth episode of the first season of the animated television series My Little Pony: Friendship Is Magic.
 The episode was written by Amy Keating Rogers and directed by James Wootton.
 In this episode, the residents of Ponyville become fearful and suspicious when Zecora, a zebra from the Everfree Forest, arrives in town.
-When the main characters suffer from various magical afflictions after an encounter in the forest, they initially blame Zecora before learning the true cause and the dangers of prejudice and jumping to conclusions.
+When the main characters suffer from various magical afflictions after an encounter in the forest, they initially blame Zecora until learning the true cause and the dangers of prejudice and jumping to conclusions.

 Plot

 When Zecora, a zebra, arrives in Ponyville to shop for supplies, the townspeople react with fear and suspicion due to her unfamiliar appearance and the fact that she lives in the mysterious Everfree Forest.
 The ponies quickly spread rumors that she practices "evil enchantments" and avoid her, despite her peaceful intentions.
 Apple Bloom, curious about the mysterious visitor, defies the warnings of her older sister Applejack and the other adults and follows Zecora into the Everfree Forest.
 The Mane Six go after Apple Bloom to bring her back safely.
 In the forest, while searching for Apple Bloom, the Mane Six accidentally come into contact with blue flowering plants.
 They eventually find Apple Bloom with Zecora, who speaks in rhyming couplets and appears to be brewing a potion.
 Frightened by her activities and strange speech pattern, they quickly retreat with Apple Bloom back to Ponyville.

 The next morning, the Mane Six discover they have been afflicted with various magical curses: